marinoandrea/DCPLschema/README.md

-# DPCL JSON schema
+# DCPL JSON schema

-DPCL (*duty, power, claim and liability*, or *duty/power computer language*) is a domain specific language that serves as an information model for specififying norms.
-As discussions on several aspects of normative concepts and normative systems are still open in the literature, DPCL attempts to remain as much as neutral with respect to the actual semantics, yet aims to provide a minimal common ground to encode normative computational artefacts.
+DCPL (pronounced "disciple", standing for *duty, claim, power, claim and liability*, or *digital contracts programming language*) is a domain specific language that serves as an information model for specififying norms.
+As discussions on several aspects of normative concepts and normative systems are still open in the literature, DCPL (at first named DPCL) attempts to remain as much as neutral with respect to the actual semantics, yet aims to provide a minimal common ground to encode normative computational artefacts.

 A fast comparison:
 - DPCL like ODRL (https://www.w3.org/TR/odrl-model/) aims to provive primarily an informational model, and is JSON-centred, but DPCL include power categories, and focuses on normative mechanisms (it does not include inherently concepts as assets);